antn-rh/GA-WDI-Project-4-Travelbucket/README.md

 The minimum viable product is a single-page application that uses web token based authentication and allows users to create, read, update, and delete trips.
 Users should be able to store transit information and other important notes as they create a trip.
 Another goal is to incorporate Google Calendar and Google Maps to add more organizational features to the trip planning functionality.

+### Approach

 ### Technologies Used

 1. HTML5
 2. CSS3
 3. MEAN Stack (MongoDB, Express, AngularJS, Node.js)
 4. Google Materialize
 5. Google Maps API
 6. Google Calendar API
 7. Yelp API
 8. Postman
-9. JSON Web Tokens
+9. JSON Web Tokens (for token-based authentication)
+10. Satellizer (for OAuth with tokens)

 ### Trello Board